silviavenerito01/polypgen-segmentation/README.md

-# polypgen-segmentation
-AI-based medical image segmentation project (PolypGen dataset)

 # PolypGen – Intestinal Polyp Segmentation

-This repository contains a group project developed at Politecnico di Torino for automatic polyp segmentation in colonoscopy images.
+AI-based medical image segmentation project developed at Politecnico di Torino.

 ## Overview

+This project focuses on automatic intestinal polyp segmentation in colonoscopy images using deep learning techniques.

+A U-Net-based pipeline was designed to handle medical image preprocessing, model training and evaluation on a heterogeneous, multi-center dataset.

+## Key Contributions

-The goal of the project was to design a deep learning pipeline for medical image segmentation using a U-Net architecture.
+- Worked in a team to develop a medical image segmentation pipeline

-The project included:
-- Data preprocessing
-- Model training
-- Model evaluation
+- Implemented data preprocessing techniques for image normalization and artifact handling
+- Trained and evaluated a U-Net model for polyp segmentation
+- Addressed variability in multi-center clinical data to improve model robustness and generalization

 ## Repository Structure

-- `training.ipynb` → training pipeline
+- `training.ipynb` → model training pipeline
 - `testing.ipynb` → model evaluation
 - `config.py` → configuration parameters
 - `dataset_info.py` → dataset handling

+## How to Run

+1. Open `training.ipynb` to train the model
+2. Open `testing.ipynb` to evaluate model performance

 ## Dataset